MightyHelper/ppyd-gol/README.md

 ### Valgrind

 Valgrind is a really cool tool for detecting memory leaks and other reasons your program might crash.

+Valgrind is also available in **CLion** as another option alongside debugging, but you can run it from the command line as well.

 #### Sequential